avodonosov/reader-garbage-collector/README.md

 it in the language.

-More practically, ASDF could probably include such a call-with-garbage-package functionaly out of box, and probably even use it around compilation by default.
+More practically, ASDF could probably include such a call-with-garbage-package functionality out of box, and probably even use it around compilation by default.

 Another though.
 Maybe readability is so more important than pollution, that it's better to stick to usual symbols even without bothering for any anti-pollution measures.
-Escpecially taking into account this pollution only happens when the system is compiled, i.e. loaded first time.
+Especially taking into account this pollution only happens when the system is compiled, i.e. loaded first time.
 Next time, when existing .fasl files are just loaded, the pollution does not happen.